vitejs/vite/docs/guide/build.md

 ### CSS support

 If your library imports any CSS, it will be bundled as a single CSS file besides the built JS files, e.g. `dist/my-lib.css`.
+The name defaults to `build.lib.fileName`, but can also be changed with [`build.lib.cssFileName`](/config/build-options.md#build-lib).

-You can export the CSS file in your `package.json` as well:
+You can export the CSS file in your `package.json` to be imported by users:

 ```json {12}
 {